jules2689/trudeau/trudeau/2020-04-18/q_a.md

 Well, we are dealing with a situation where a number of members of the various parties agree that we should move forward with measures that will require or lead to a limited parliament every week, but there are also others that want a parliament to be sitting four or five days a week.
 I don't think that's the right thing to do.
 It's not the right balance.
 We are pursuing those discussions now.[end of translation] many parties, opposition parties, arein  that limited sittings every week are a good measure to both ensure accountability and continue the work that we're needing to do topass  for Canadians.
-We are of course looking forwardto  able to see more virtual parliamentary sittings that will allow MPs  all around the country, not just thenational  region, being able to party.
+We are of course looking forwardto  able to see more virtual parliamentary sittings that will allow M.P.s from all around the country, not just the national capital region, being able to party.
-There is still one party that wants more than I think is wise at this point in time in terms of a public safety approach and in ensuring we are getting that balance right in moving forward for protecting our institutions, but we're hopeful we will get toa  place soon.
+There is still one party that wants more than I think is wise at this point in time in terms of a public safety approach and in ensuring we are getting that balance right in moving forward for protecting our institutions, but we're hopeful we will get ta good place soon.